These southern collard greens are braised low and slow in broth with tons of spices, liquid smoke and brown sugar!

 Next, give your greens a rough chop by rolling bunches of leaves and cutting with a sharp knife.
 You will need to do this in batches.
 Now your greens are ready to cook!

 Cooking Vegetarian Southern Collard Greens

-Heat a tablespoon of olive oil and a tablespoon of butter in a large stock pot or dutch oven over medium high heat.
-Once pot is hot and butter is melted, add chopped onion and saute for 2-3 minutes.
+Heat a tablespoon of olive oil and a tablespoon of butter in a large stockpot or dutch oven over medium-high heat.
+Once the pot is hot and butter is melted, add chopped onion and saute for 2-3 minutes.
 Add garlic and cook until fragrant.

 Once greens are done, transfer them to a serving bowl with some of the cooking liquid - better known as Pot Liquor or Pot Likker - and finish off with a little bit of hot sauce on top!

 Let's Talk About Pot Liquor

 I shared the process of making this batch of greens on my Instagram Stories and took a poll to see how many of my followers had heard of pot liquor.
 I was surprised to see that it ended up being about half and half.

 Pot liquor (also sometimes spelled pot likker) is the cooking liquid left over from braising greens.
 In the South, we typically make buttermilk cornbread (recipe coming soon) when we cook greens and we dip the cornbread into the cooking liquid, or pot liquor.

 I also save the liquid to add to the greens when warming leftovers.
 The liquid also can be added to other veggies (green beans, lima beans, black-eyed peas, etc.) while cooking to add some extra flavor!